ReedDecker/Live-Project-C-Sharp/README.md

-# TheatreCMS3
+# 🎭 TheatreCMS3
 ## ASP.NET MVC Theatre Management App

-> A full-stack ASP.NET MVC application for managing blog content for a fictional theatre company.
+> Built as part of a real-world apprenticeship through **Prosper IT Consulting** via *The Tech Academy*, TheatreCMS3 is a dynamic ASP.NET MVC web application created to manage blog content for a fictional theatre group: **Theatre Vertigo**.
+This project follows Agile/Scrum methodology with full CRUD support, SQL integration, responsive UI, and modern dev tools.

 ---

-## Table of Contents
+## 📑 Table of Contents

 * [Project Overview](#project-overview)
 * [Key Features](#key-features)